-Base Point Signals: Electronic signals sent from the ISO and ultimately received by Generators or Demand Side Resources Aggregations specifying the scheduled MW setpoint for the Generatoror Aggregation.
+Base Point Signals: Electronic signals sent from the ISO and ultimately received by Generators or Demand Side Resources Aggregations specifying the scheduled MW setpoint for the Generator or Aggregation.
 Real-Time Dispatch ("RTD") Base Point Signals are typically sent to Generators or Demand Side Resources Aggregations on a nominal five (5) minute basis.
-AGC Base Point Signals are typically sent to Generators or Demand Side Resources Aggregations on a nominal five (6) second basis.
+AGC Base Point Signals are typically sent to Generators or Demand Side Resources Aggregations on a nominal five (5) minute basis.